tschnz/Resolume-Wire-Patches/Physarum/README.md

 ![Wire logo recreated with physarum patch](img/wire_logo_physarum.png)

 ## General Idea
 Every agent has 3 sensors.
 One in front and two to the side.
 The agent will decide if it turns left, right, or stays on it's path, depending on what it sees with it's sensor.
-If it turns left/right, it will do so randomly witin a given movement angle.
+If it turns left/right, it will do so randomly within a given movement angle.

 ![Slime mold agent behavior, depicted by Sage Johnson](img/diagram.jpg)